 “That won’t be enough,” Borivat said.
 “And I assume that’s accounting for…?”

 “The afflicted rate?
 Yes,” Doil answered.
-“If Minister Kelina’s figures are correct, and the rate stands are three in four deaths afflicted.”
+“If Minister Kelina’s figures are correct, and the rate stands are three in four deaths among the afflicted.”

 Kiluron leaned forward.
 “Isn’t there anything else we can do?
 Some way to treat these humors, or the people afflicted by them?
 Three in four…”